MonashDataFluency/Power_BI/docs/03-plotting.md

 <!--picture--->
 <img src="figures/ch04/scatter_plot_3.png" width="100%" style="display: block; margin: auto;" />

-In general, this will be the procedure to create any type of plot in Power BI i.e. select the chart type from the **visualization panel** and then drag data to the relevant fields.
+In general, this will be the procedure to create any type of plot in Power BI i.e. select the chart type from the **Visualization panel** and then drag data to the relevant fields.

 The above scatter plot is not informative.
 Let’s explore what else we can do with this plot.

     X-Axis: year

     Y-Axis: life_exp.
-Right-click on drop-down button and select "Don’t summarize" option.
+Click on drop-down button and select "Don’t summarize" option.

     Legend: By name.
 Drag name column and place it in legend field.